viswa0028/agentBuilders-helmsman/README.md

 This project is licensed under the **MIT License**.

-Feel free to use, modify and distribute this project in accordance with the license terms.
+See the `LICENSE` file for more information.

 ---

 # 🙏 Acknowledgements

-Special thanks to:
+Special thanks to the communities and projects that made HelmsMan possible:

-- Kubernetes Community
+- Kubernetes
-- NitroStack MCP Team
+- NitroStack MCP
 - Docker
 - OpenAI
-- The Cloud-Native Ecosystem
+- kube-state-metrics

-for providing the tools and technologies that made this project possible.
+- The Cloud Native Computing Foundation (CNCF)

 ---

-# ⭐ Support the Project
+# ⭐ Support

-If you found HelmsMan interesting or useful:
+If you found HelmsMan useful:

 - ⭐ Star this repository
 - 🍴 Fork the project
 - 🛠️ Contribute improvements
-- 🐛 Report issues
+- 🐞 Report issues
-- 💬 Share your feedback
+- 💡 Share ideas and feedback

 ---

 <p align="center">

-### ⚓ HelmsMan
+## ⚓ HelmsMan

 **Autonomous Kubernetes Remediation using the Model Context Protocol**

-Built for the **NitroStack MCP Hackathon**
+Built with ❤️ for the **NitroStack MCP Hackathon**

 </p>